haidang17-IA/top10-owasp-blog/_posts/2025-08-05-blind-sql-injection-with-conditional-responses-write-up.md

 ### 5. Extract the password character-by-character

-* Send a vulnerable request to Intruder
+- Send a vulnerable request to Intrude
-* In Intruder, highlight the value of the TrackingId cookie after the ' and mark it as a payload position:
+- In Intruder, highlight the value of the TrackingId cookie after the ' and mark it as a payload position:

 --
 ' AND SUBSTRING((SELECT password FROM users WHERE username='administrator'),1,1)='a'--
 --